‘I see two gold medals’

 Lee Chae-woon, 1st place in snowboard halfpipe preliminary round, advances to finals

-Lee Chae-woon, Korea's leading snowboarder, is showing off his spectacular performance in the men's halfpipe preliminaries held at the Welli Hilli Park Ski Resort in Hoengseong, Gangwon-do on the 1st.
+Lee Chae-woon,arrow-up-right Korea's leading snowboarder, is showing off his spectacular performance in the men's halfpipe preliminaries held at the Welli Hilli Park Ski Resort in Hoengseong, Gangwon-do on the 1st.

 Lee Chae-woon (18, Surigo High School), known as a 'snowboarding genius', announced his prospects for becoming the first Korean athlete to win two gold medals at the 2024 Gangwon Winter Youth Olympic Games (Gangwon 2024).